-- A) General communications from the professor to the class will be posted on the class website.
-Students are required to check the class blog daily, and are responsible for all communications on it regarding assignments and grades. - B) Personal or confidential communications from the professor to you will sent by email.
-You are therefore required to have a functioning email account, check it daily, to alert the professor if you are not receiving emails on it, and to provide a functioning email address if this one fails to operate properly. - C) We will check email at irregular intervals between 9am and 6pm every weekday; I reserve the right to check and respond to emails more often than this. - D) Your emails will be responded to within 72 hours of their receipt, if not faster, conditional on the following: - Include the course number in the "Subject" line of your emails. - Write a meaningful subject line (e.g. "INTA 1200-is immigration a good topic for my extra credit paper?") - If you have a general question, check the syllabus, website, T-Square before emailing...the answers might be in there! - Be sure to do the readings and listen to the lectures thoroughly before emailing questions about the material...the answers might be in there too!
+A) General communications from the professor to the class will be posted on the class website.
+Students are required to check the class blog daily, and are responsible for all communications on it regarding assignments and grades.

+- B) Personal or confidential communications from the professor/TA to you will sent by email.
+You are therefore required to have a functioning email account, check it daily, to alert the professor if you are not receiving emails on it, and to provide a functioning email address if this one fails to operate properly. - C) We will check email at irregular intervals between 9am and 6pm every weekday; we reserve the right to check and respond to emails more often than this. - D) Your emails will be responded to within 72 hours of their receipt, if not faster, conditional on the following: - Include the course number in the "Subject" line of your emails. - Write a meaningful subject line (e.g. "INTA 1200-can you discuss the US recession more?") - If you have a general question, check the syllabus, website, T-Square before emailing...the answers might be in there! - Be sure to do the readings and listen to the lectures thoroughly before emailing questions about the material...the answers might be in there too!